 Graphite Slide Bearings

-High Temperature Applications
+High Temperature Applications for Graphite Slide Bearings

-Graphite will be specified when the functioning environment the bearing will be located in has an ambient or operating temperature up to 1,000°F. Typical Structural and Miscellaneous steel location will never exceed even 400°F, so Graphite will not be called for unless there is an additional heat source.
+Graphite will be specified when the functioning environment the bearing will be located in has an ambient or operating temperature up to 1,000°F. Typical Structural and Miscellaneous steel location will never exceed even 400°F, so Graphite Slide Bearings will not be called for unless there is an additional heat source.

 - An enclosed area where enough heat is generated and retained that the atmosphere will rise to an ambient temperature between 400 and 1,000°F under normal operating conditions.